 IPCPR stands for International Premium Cigar and Pipe Retailers.
-It is an organization for tobacco retailers and represents the interest of the tobacco retailers.
+It is an organization for tobacco retailers and represents the interests of tobacco retailers.
 Previously, the organization was called RTDA (Retail Tobacco Dealers of America) until it was renamed in 2007.
 By definition:

 The International Premium Cigar & Pipe Retailers Association is the oldest, largest and most active trade association representing and assisting retail tobacconists.
 IPCPR members include retail stores throughout the world selling tobacco products and accessories (premium cigars, tobacco pipes, loose tobacco, cigar and pipe accessories and gift items) as well as manufacturers, distributors and service providers of high quality merchandise.